-- The Group shall pay the non-trade payables on or before December 31, 2016 in cash or non-cash assets acceptable to GHI; and - If the non-trade payables will be paid with non-cash assets, the appraised value thereof shall be determined by an independent appraiser mutually acceptable to the Group and GHI.
+- a.
+The Group shall pay the non-trade payables on or before December 31, 2016 in cash or non-cash assets acceptable to GHI; and - b.
+If the non-trade payables will be paid with non-cash assets, the appraised value thereof shall be determined by an independent appraiser mutually acceptable to the Group and GHI.

-As at December 31, 2022 and 2021, non-trade payables to GHI amounting to P250,118,737 are not yet settled.
+As at March 31, 2023 and December 31, 2022, non-trade payables to GHI amounting to P250,118,737 are not yet settled.
 Non-trade payables also include outstanding liabilities to nontrade suppliers.